apify/apify-docs/sources/platform/integrations/actors/integration_ready_actors.md

 tableName (string) - Name of table / collection
 ```

-With this input schema, users have to provide an input that looks like:
+With this input schema, users have to provide an input that looks like this:

 ```json
 {